Skip to content

 • Residual connection: Adding a layer input back to its output for stable deep training.

-• LayerNorm: Normalization that stabilizes activation statistics.
+• LayerNorm / RMSNorm: Normalization that stabilizes activation statistics.

 • RoPE: Rotary positional embeddings for relative position information.